volodymyrhudyma/blog/content/blog/2020-05-14-promises-in-javascript.md

   .catch(error => console.log(error)); // Prints "Fail"
 ```

-## Promise `finally`
+## `finally`

 There is one more promise consumer - `finally`.

 This method is used to execute the code once the promise is settled, no matter if it was resolved or rejected.

 It can be very useful when you have to clean up the resources no matter what the outcome is: